Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 Can anyone reading this article live on $2,779 per year?

-Therefore, before you claim your $89k payday, figure out how much you are willing to lose before you learn how to trade.
-I would suggest less than $10k and you never and I mean never fund this account until you make money on a consistent basis.
+Therefore, before you claim your $84k payday, figure out how much you are willing to lose before you learn how to trade.
+We suggest less than $10k and you never, and we mean never, fund this account until you make money on a consistent basis.

 There is Hope

-Just to go back to the study I cited earlier from France, the study did not track performance relative to a person’s trading experience.
+Just to go back to the study cited earlier from France.
+The study did not track performance relative to a person’s trading experience.